jiguan/LeetCode/test/com/leetcode/tree/README.md

       4   7     Post-order: 1 5 4 7 3
     1  5        In-order: 1 4 5 3 7

 - Recursive solution is trivial.
-But it should be the first approach.
+But it should be the first approach
-- Iteration is tricky.
+- Iteration is tricky
 - Pre-order: Easy.
 [Code](https://github.com/jiguan/LeetCode/blob/master/test/com/leetcode/tree/BinaryTreePreorderTraversal.java)
         1. Push root to stack
         2. Inside while loop, pop out the node, and save its value to result list